 Attention: Note that the previous command includes the release name of the distribution.
 In this case, "bionic".
 In case this manual is used in other versions of Ubuntu or distributions derived from Ubuntu, it will be necessary to change this word to ensure compatibility.

-Finally, we update the list of packages, thereby enabling the repository.
+Finally, we will update the list of packages, thus enabling the repository.

 apt-get install docker-ce

 The package name "docker-ce" refers to the free ("community edition") version of Docker.